gulfiliz/gulfiliz.github.io/_posts/2025-03-17-america-and-its-geniuses.md

 **The theory of the poem as effect:**

-Poe argued — in *"The Poetic Principle"* — that a long poem is a contradiction in terms.
+Poe argued, in *"The Poetic Principle,"* that a long poem is a contradiction in terms.
 The poem must sustain intensity throughout.
 Length works against intensity.
-The poem is defined by its effect — the single emotional or aesthetic impression it creates.
+The poem is defined by its effect, the single emotional or aesthetic impression it creates.

-This became the foundation of Symbolist poetics — the poem as pure effect, as the distillation of a sensation, as the thing that cannot be said except in the specific way the poem says it.
+This became the foundation of Symbolist poetics, the poem as pure effect, as the distillation of a sensation, as the thing that cannot be said except in the specific way the poem says it.

-Mallarmé, Verlaine, Rimbaud —
+Mallarmé, Verlaine, Rimbaud,
 all are working in the space
 Poe opened.